Invest & Fund Review

 A development is not fully funded by Invest & Fund lenders in advance, and then drawn down by the borrower.
 As and when each tranche of the development loan is required, Invest & Fund asks individual lenders to fund it.

-Very critical for these kinds of loans, Invest & Fund has demonstrated that it takes action quickly if a loan shows even small signs of having any issues.
+Very critical for these kinds of loans, Invest & Fund has historically demonstrated that it takes action quickly if a loan shows even small signs of having any issues.
 It has suitable processes in place to deal with the recovery of bad debt.

 How good are Invest & Fund’s interest rates, bad debts and margin of safety?